mrecos/klrfome/README.md

 ### Installation

-You can install DistRegLMERR from github with:
+You can install klrfome from github with:

 ``` r
 # install.packages("devtools")